pixelbreaker/sphynx-split-ergo/README.md

-# Sphynx keyboard
+# Tenome (Te-no-may 手の目) keyboard

-Sphynx is a parametric split ergonomic keyboard with columnar stagger and splay.
+Tenome is a parametric split ergonomic keyboard with columnar stagger and splay.
 It is fully configurable to adjust the shape to fit your hands.
 Cirque trackpads, or trackball/encoder holders using the opensource designs from BastardKB can also be added in place of the outer thumb key.

 ![Right side render](./img/right.png)